Academic Transformation through Developmental Education

 From placement testing to learning labs, get all the help you need to succeed at Colorado Mountain College

-Here are some ways that we can help:
+Here are ways that we can help:

-Placement Testing at the beginning of your first semester we will make sure you are placed in classes that best meet your needs.
+Accuplacer Placement Testing at the beginning of your first semester we will make sure you are placed in classes that best meet your needs.
 We offer assessments in Math, Reading and English.

-College Preparation Courses are available in Math, Reading, English and study skills to help you prepare for college-level work.
+College Preparation Courses are available in math, reading, English and study skills to help you prepare for college-level work.